SCYA CLUB OF THE YEAR (COY) CRITERIA

 Clubs must provide documents in their submission to substantiate the regattas they host for which they wish to claim points.
 The Sailing Instructions, Notice of Race, or club bulletins are examples.

-7) Club Cruiser Navigation/Predicted Log Programs
+7) Club Cruiser Navigation/Predicted Log Programs (up to 3 points will be awarded.)

 8) Club Cruising Program (A maximum of 4 points will be awarded.)